VinayakMAnalytics/Power_Bi_Project2/README.md

-Netflix Data Insights Dashboard: Power BI End-to-End Project
+Netflix Data Insights Dashboard with Power BI

-This project presents a comprehensive Power BI dashboard developed to analyze and visualize key metrics related to Netflix’s performance and content library.
-Built as part of an end-to-end Power BI development course, the project leverages advanced data handling and visualization techniques to deliver actionable insights.
+Project Description:
+This project delves into Netflix data to uncover insights about its content library, performance metrics, and audience preferences.
+Using Power BI, an interactive dashboard was created to visualize key aspects such as genre popularity, regional content distribution, and performance trends.

+Technologies Used:
+Power BI
+Excel (for data preparation and cleaning)
+DAX (Data Analysis Expressions for custom metrics)
+PPT ( Power Point presentation)
+Dataset:
+The dataset includes comprehensive Netflix information, such as movie and show titles, release years, genres, ratings, and regional availability.
+The data was cleaned and transformed for analysis to highlight meaningful patterns and insights.

-Key Features
+Key Features:
-Data Import and Transformation: Processed raw data, ensuring clean, structured inputs ready for analysis.
-Content and Viewer Analysis: Insights into Netflix’s catalog, trends in viewer preferences, and content performance.
-Interactive Visualizations: Created intuitive and visually engaging dashboards for easy exploration of data.
-Performance Metrics: Highlighted crucial KPIs to drive understanding of Netflix's business and content strategies.
-End-to-End Lifecycle: Mastered each stage of the Power BI development process, from data preparation to delivering insights.
-This project demonstrates the power of data visualization in understanding entertainment industry trends and optimizing decision-making.
+Interactive dashboards exploring Netflix’s content library and performance.
+Genre analysis to determine trends in audience preferences.
+KPIs highlighting popular content and regional availability.
+Advanced visualizations showcasing user-friendly insights into Netflix’s catalog.
+How to Use:
+Clone or download the repository.
+Open the Power BI file (NetflixDashboard.pbix).
+Load the dataset (if provided separately) or explore the preloaded data directly.
+Interact with the dashboards to explore insights.
+Screenshots:
+Dashboard Screenshot ('Dashboard')

+License:
+This project is licensed under the MIT License - see the LICENSE file for details.

+Contact:
+Email: vinumagdum114@gmail.com
+LinkedIn: Vinayak Magdum

+Acknowledgments:
+Special thanks to Power BI Community and online learning resources for guidance throughout the project.